Five Fall Road Trips Near MVT

 Five Fall Road Trips Near Manchester, VT

 No matter where you go in Vermont, there are opportunities to stretch your legs, chase big views, and immerse yourself in nature.
 But if your ideal adventure includes four wheels, good eats, and a freshly brewed latté, we’ve got suggestions for you.

-Choose any one of these destinations, each within thirty minutes of Manchester.
+Choose any one of these destinations to explore near Manchester, each less than 30 minutes away.

 Head south on the Shires Byway past small town scenery and historic homes to Bennington’s downtown block.
 Brimming with eateries, galleries, boutiques and shops, and our favorite – South Street Cafe.
 Make a visit to Bennington Potters with its gorgeous gardens, signature wares, and maker space.
 Explore the Bennington Museum and browse three floors of antiques at Camelot.
 Climb the Bennington Monument for stunning views of the valley or take a stroll by the Old First Church.
 Save a quiet minute for its cemetery, home to revolutionary war heroes and poet laureate Robert Frost.

 On the way: If you hang a right at 313 in Arlington, you’ll follow the Batten Kill down to Vermont’s most photographed covered bridge and the former home of Norman Rockwell.

 This charmer is the first little town on Route 30 as it rambles toward the Champlain Valley.
 In the village center, a picture-perfect green unfolds between Church Street’s marble sidewalks.
 There’s the quintessential Dorset Inn, the Dorset Union Store, and 3 Pears Gallery.
 There’s patio dining at Barrows House or a perfect (second) coffee drink at the lovely Dorset Rising.
 Not to miss, Flower Brook Pottery (buy a piece or paint your own) and Dorset Theatre Festival.